back

 - Internal CE-verified power supply 230V~

 Today we use ADCs working with ΔΣ-technology.
-They include the band limiting filter.
+They include the band limiting filter using a simple oversampling technology.
 Our WIN30-DS-card contained an ADC without any filter.
 So we had to implement a filter for each channel.
-Too I would be sure, that we will not get any aliasing effects only solveable with additional analog filter hardware.)
+Too I would be sure, that we will not get any aliasing effects only solveable with additional analog filter hardware.

 16-Channel Analog-Digital-Converter Card